Canovee: "Island" of Canavoy

-Canovee has sometimes been referred to as an 'island', because most of the parish's boundaries are formed by bodies of water.
+Canovee has sometimes been referred to as an 'island', because most of the civil parish's boundaries are formed by bodies of water.
 For example, the River Lee constituting its north-eastern, northern and north-western borders, the Kame River and one of its tributaries lie to the east, and the Aghthying Stream is to the west.

-Civil parish of Cannaway
+Civil parish

 The civil parish of Cannaway corresponds to the 'Island of Canavoy'.
 Civil parishes were ecclesiastical units of territory based on Gaelic tuatha, or early Christian and monastic settlements from the 12th century.
 They were later adopted by the Church of Ireland, and subsequently became civil administrative areas.

 The official names of the constituent townlands of the civil parish of Cannaway, as per the Placenames (County Cork) Order 2012 include: